faradele/nova-files-preview-field/README.md

 The keys in the array are described below:

 - `id` - This could easily be the images array index.
 It just needs to be unique per item in the array
+- `label` - Optional descriptive text to show below the image on details and in the lightbox modal window.
 - `attachable_id` - This must be the same for all images that are related to the same parent.
 For instance, if the images to be shown are related to a trade with an id 17, then 17 must be the `attachable_id` value for every item in the array.
+- `attachable_type` - Optional.
+Required when using the media view log feature.
 - `path_url` - The full url to the image

+#### Media View Log
+This package can also record an entry in the database when any of the shown images is opened in its full form in the lightbox modal.
+This could be good for keeping track of who viewed an image and might have seen the image content.

+This requires a lot more code and configuration to be done in your main application code outside of this package.

+TODO: write more documentation on how to do this

 ### Local Dev
 When working with nova 4, always remember to run `npm --prefix='vendor/laravel/nova' ci` after installing dependencies AND before running a build command.